 LEGOLAND vs Disneyland?
 Are you struggling to choose the perfect theme park for your family vacation?

-In this post, we will compare these two popular Southern California theme parks to help you better decide which is the perfect one for your family!
+Having been to both of these Southern California theme parks, I’m excited to help you decide which is the perfect one for your family!

 So what will it be, LEGOLAND or Disneyland?
 Let’s go!!

 Which park I think is better might not be the park that you think is better.
 That’s why in this post I’m going to give you all the information you need to decide which one is the best choice for YOUR family.